 - Limit the number of traps set per field worker to that which can be cleared in two hours.

 - Use a bait appropriate to diet of the target species.
 The bait should not only lure the animal into the trap, but should also replace the food and moisture it would have consumed had it not been trapped.
-This is particularly important for small mammals which have high metabolic rates.
+This is particularly important for small mammals that have high metabolic rates.